-Having a good credit score is a great way to entice lenders to do business with you at reasonable rates.
+Having a solid credit score is a great way to entice lenders to do business with you at reasonable rates.
 It doesn’t matter if you have a good credit score and want a great one, or you have experienced some financial setbacks and want to get back on track.
 Here are 7 easy credit builders to improve your credit score fast.

 1. Understand What’s Important

 What’s important is how much debt you have to available credit.
 Ideally, you want to have very little (or no) debt but lots of credit available.
 That tells lenders that you pay what you owe.
-That being the case, if you want a high credit score, apply for as much credit as possible but only charge small balances each month and make sure to pay them off.
+That being the case, if you want a higher credit score, apply for as much credit as possible but only charge small balances each month and make sure to pay them off.
 The best bang for your buck is to charge 10% to 30% of the available credit on any one card and pay that balance off every month.

 2. Take It to the Bank